Virginia Gun Laws

 • Be a suitable person to be licensed

-• Pass a criminal history background check
+• Pass a criminal-history background check

-• Completed a handgun competency course
+• Complete a handgun-competency course

-Step 2: Compete a handgun competency course
+2. Compete a handgun-competency course

-Step 3: Submit the application to local circuit court in your county with fee
+3. Submit the application to local circuit court in your county with the fee.
+Typically, a permit is issued within 45 days.

 Yes.
-Virginia honors all out-of-state conceal carry permits.
+Virginia honors all out-of-state concealed-carry permits.

-Is Virginia a Constitutional Carry State?
+Is Virginia a Constitutional Carry state?

-No, Virginia does not allow constitutional carry.
+No. Virginia does not allow permitless carry.

-Is Virginia an Open Carry State?
+Is Virginia an Open Carry state?

-Is Virginia a Stand Your Ground State?
+Is Virginia a Stand Your Ground state?

-Yes, semi-auto rifles are legal to buy and possess in Virginia, but there are state laws that define so-called “assault weapons.”
+Yes.
+Semi-auto rifles are legal to buy and possess in Virginia, but there are state laws that define so-called “assault weapons.”

-Are Standard-Capacity Magazines Allowed in Virginia?
+Are standard-capacity magazines allowed in Virginia?

 Yes.
 There are no state laws restricting magazine capacities in Virginia.

-Is Virginia a Red Flag State?
+Is Virginia a Red Flag state?

 Yes.
-Virginia has a Red Flag law that allows a judge to issue an Extreme Risk Protective Order that enables police to temporarily confiscate firearms from a person deemed to be at high risk of harming themselves or others.
+Virginia has a red-flag law that allows a judge to issue an extreme-risk protective order that enables police to temporarily confiscate firearms from a person deemed to be at high risk of harming themselves or others.

 Previous articleUtah Gun Laws